bianchimro/django-openlayers/README.rst

 django-openlayers
 =================

-django-openayers to be a reusable django app that allows displaying maps from files and other sources supported by the awesome OpenLayers library.
+django-openayers aims to be a reusable django app that allows displaying maps from files and other sources supported by the awesome OpenLayers library.
 OpenLayers is also the library used by GeoDjango, the contributed gis application that comes with Django.